-Bots can have a dramatic impact on contact center operations, helping brands to free up valuable agent time and reducing customer care costs by using bots to handle mundane and monotonous tasks allowing human agents the time to focus on more complex conversations.
+Bots can have a dramatic impact on contact center operations, helping brands to free up valuable agent time and reduce customer care costs by using bots to handle mundane and monotonous tasks.
+In this way, bots give human agents the time to focus on more complex conversations, ultimately raising customer satisfaction.

-LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through LiveEngage just like a normal human agent.
+LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through the Conversational Cloud just like a normal human agent.

-Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the Custom Integrations Option.
+Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework, or leverage LivePerson Functions Integrations Option.

 Some connectors may provide more or less functionality depending on the specifics of the product to which it is connecting.
 You have the option to send the bot consumer information that the bot will be able to leverage as part of its logic during the conversation.
 If you need to connect an external bot that does not have a pre-built connector, see this document for instructions.

 Each bot has a dashboard so you can monitor its activity in real-time along with some key operational metrics (see below).

 There are four steps to onboarding a bot.

 - Assign/create a bot agent in the Conversational Cloud under which that bot operates

 - Choose the conversation type ( chat or messaging)